amanda-hg/email-taxonomy/README.md

 6. Execution

 ## 2. Introduction
-Email Taxonomy is an application that analyzes and classifies emails.
-Email Taxonomy performs a classification of emails by analyzing the main topics (topics) that are covered in these emails.
-The algorithm implemented for this classification is the Latent Dirichlet Allocation (LDA) algorithm.
+Email Taxonomy is a natural language processing application, which is responsible for classifying emails and analyzing their main topics.

 ## 3. Folder structure
 ```python